C-Accel-CRIPT/LEGACY_cript-docs/docs/data-models/Sample.md

 # Sample

 The 'sample' node contains procedure and property information.
-A sample can be anything from that doesn't result in a change in the "identity".
+A sample can be anything from that doesn't result in a change in the "identity" or properties.

 **Features:**